 If you’re not traveling via motorhome and camping is not your bag, sleep in comfort at a cozy cabin, stylish yurt, panoramic fire lookout or authentic teepee for unique lodging to refresh yourself before the next day’s adventure.
 For more information, visit www.VisitIdaho.org.

 Wherever you are in Montana, there’s a place where you can pitch a tent, lay out your sleeping bag or park your rolling roost under the stars.
 You can dive as deep in the backcountry as your boots will take you, grill some grub with a view, or hop your way between unexpected campground luxuries like thermal pools, horseshoe pits, tepee rentals and quirky travellers’ libraries.

 Conveniences like picnic tables, bathrooms and water pumps make the developed sites in our national forests and state parks handy for spur-of-the-moment overnights.
-You can look for these amenities ahead of time, right here.
 If you plan to camp in Yellowstone or Glacier National Park, be sure to stay in a designated site, or stop by the ranger station to get a backcountry permit.
 Keep in mind temperature swings can be quite dramatic here in Big Sky Country, so be sure to bring adequate clothing and shelter so you can fine-tune the luxury of your experience.
 The stars overhead and that first hot beverage in the morning add the final touches.
 For more information visit www.VisitMT.com

 Camping in South Dakota

 Camping is an unforgettable experience in South Dakota’s varied landscape which allow you to sleep under the stars of the windswept prairies, park your motorhome near the shores of the Missouri River, or rent a tipi in the ponderosa pine forests in the Black Hills.